JiriD85/thingsboard.github.io-pke/device-management.md

 ---
 layout: iot-article
-title: ᐉ IoT Device Management Platform
+title: IoT Device Management
 notitle: "true"
-description: "IoT Device Management ✔ IoT Device Control ⚫ ThingsBoard ➤ Help organizations to have better control and fetch for all types of device data using REST APIs or Web UI"
+description: "Help organizations to have better control and fetch for all types of device data using REST APIs or Web UI"
 redirect_from: "/docs/services/device-management/"
 ---
 <section class="hero light-text"></section>